rprav007/aie5_hw7/README.md

 * Relevance matching is also influenced, as the model's understanding of language affects its ability to match queries to relevant chunks.
 * Performance characteristics, like dimensionality and computational cost, and data compatibility, especially the training data and domain specificity, are also key considerations when changing the embedding model.

+Question #5 - Explain why you believe certain metrics changed in certain ways?

+There are differences in the performance of the SDG dataset.
+We changed the chunk size, the RAG prompt and the embeddings model kind from small to large which supports higher number of dimensions in the vector space.
+Here are some of the differences and the reasons
+* More answers and lesser number of "I dont know outputs"
+* Increase in Correctness, Dopeness and Helpfulness - Rag prompt influenced dopeness, chunck size increased correctness as much of the context was preserved in chunks and the dimensions increase because we used a larger embeddings model increased helpfulness quotient.
+* Increase in latency - Deeper search were performed for some of the abstract multi-hop queries.
+It increased the latency but also provided more favorable results.